|155A.03||Subdivisions renumbered, repealed, or no longer in effect|

 (3) board-licensed salon.

-The school and professional association may offer online and independent study options to achieve maximum involvement of licensees.
+An approved school or professional association may offer web-based continuing education instruction to achieve maximum involvement of licensees.
 Continuing education providers are encouraged to offer classes available in foreign language formats.

-(b) Board authorization of a continuing education provider under paragraph (a) is valid for one calendar year and is contingent upon submission and preapproval of the lesson plan or plans with learning objectives for the class to be offered and the payment of the application fee in section 155A.25, subdivision 1a, paragraph (d), clause (11).
+(b) Board approval of any continuing education provider is valid for one calendar year and is contingent upon submission and preapproval of the lesson plan or plans with learning objectives for the class to be offered and the payment of the application fee in section 155A.25, subdivision 1a, paragraph (d), clause (11).
+The board shall maintain a list of approved providers and courses on the board's website.
 The board may revoke authorization of a continuing education provider at any time for just cause and the board may demand return of documents required under subdivision 3.

-The continuing education provider shall provide to licensees who attend a class a receipt to prove completion of the class.
+The continuing education provider shall provide to licensees documentation establishing completion of the class.
 Licensees shall retain proof of their continuing education credits for one year beyond the credit's expiration.
-The continuing education provider shall retain documentation of all licensees successfully completing a class and the licensee's credit hours for five years.
+The continuing education provider shall retain documentation of all licensees completing a class and the licensee's credit hours awarded by them for five years.

 For purposes of this section, "special event services" means services rendered for compensation and performed at a location other than a licensed salon.
 These services are limited to the practice of nonpermanent manipulation of the hair, including: styling, setting, reinforcing, or extending the hair; the application of nail polish to the nails; and the application of makeup to the skin.